Skip to content

 Get-Content $PROFILE

-4. Manually load the Profile (to test for syntax errors):
+4. Load the profile manually (to test for syntax errors):

 powershell